biotz/hydrogen.module.core/README.md

 ### Important!

 As of version 0.2.0 this module supports new config syntax suitable for figwheel main.
-Make sure to add `:figwheel-main true` if you are using Figwheel-main.
+Make sure to add at least `:figwheel-main {}` if you want to use Figwheel-main.
+You can also specify the `:port`, `:host` and `watch-dirs` Figwheel-main options.

 ### Additional options